Ron Micheli

-Joseph Ronald Micheli, known as Ron Micheli (born May 30, 1948), is a former director of the Wyoming Department of Agriculture who also served from 1977-1992 in the Wyoming House of Representatives.
+Joseph Ronald Micheli, known as Ron Micheli (born May 30, 1948), is a former director of the Wyoming Department of Agriculture who also served from 1977 to 1992 in the Wyoming House of Representatives.
 He ran a strong third-place finish as a candidate for the Republican gubernatorial nomination in 2010.
-His primary opponents were former U.S. Attorney Matt Mead, who won the nomination and later the general election, state auditor Rita Meyer, who placed second, and Speaker of the Wyoming House Colin M. Simpson of Cody, who finished in fourth place.
+His primary opponents were former U.S. Attorney Matt Mead, who won the nomination and later the general election, state auditor Rita Meyer, who placed second less than a percentage point behind Mead, and Speaker of the Wyoming House Colin M. Simpson of Cody, who finished in fourth place.

 Personal life

 Ron Micheli was born in Fort Bridger in Uinta County in the southwestern corner of Wyoming to Joseph G. Micheli (born 1927) and Rebecca T. Micheli (born 1925).
 In 1966, he graduated from Mountain View High School.
 In 1970, he received a Bachelor of Science degree in animal science from the University of Wyoming at Laramie.
 He was voted the "Outstanding Animal Science Student" by the agriculture honorary fraternity Alpha Zeta.
 Micheli has also been recognized as an "Outstanding Alumnus" of the University of Wyoming College of Agriculture.

 On June 13, 1969, Micheli, a member of the Church of Jesus Christ of Latter-day Saints, married the former Patricia J. "Patty" Smith (born 1949), a 1967 graduate of Hot Springs County High School in Thermopolis and a 1971 graduate of the University of Wyoming.
 The couple has eight children, all of whom have attended the University of Wyoming.
 As of 2010, five of the Micheli offspring had received their UW degrees.